 EU applicants must meet the same minimum entry requirements as Irish school-leavers.
 As the number of applicants generally exceeds the number of places available, admission is competitive based on a points system.

-For information about how the entry requirements equate to the school-leaving qualifications from your country, please see Guideline entry requirements for EU/EFTA applicants.
+For information about how the entry requirements equate to the school-leaving qualifications from your country, please see the Agreed entry requirements criteria for EU/EFTA applicants.